M0hit-Bha5i/Rain.JS/README.md

-# Canvas-Rain
+# Rain.JS
-A simple JavaScript library to make a rainfall effect on HTML5 Canvas
+A simple JavaScript library to make a rainfall effect on a HTML5 Canvas